We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Krill oil and fish oil supplements are two sources of omega-3 fatty acids including DHA and EPA.
-While oil from both krill and fish provide health benefits, their origin, price, and benefits may differ.
+Krill oil and fish oil supplements are two sources of omega-3 fatty acids, including DHA and EPA.
+While they both provide health benefits, there are various differences as well.

 Krill oil has a distinctive red color, while fish oil supplements are typically yellow or gold.
 Krill oil is usually more expensive than fish oil.